andrewrmack/llama-shell/README.md

 SIGTTOU will also terminate the process and print a message.
 This will be addressed when background processes are implemented

+##Development
+*This is the development branch of llama-shell*.
+Things in this branch will often be broken, or not work as well as they should.
+This is currently a learning project so I am not taking pull requests at this time.
+I hope to grow this into a full-featured shell, at which point I will welcome contributions.

 ##TO-DO List:
 - [x] Implement signal handling for SIGINT, SIGQUIT, and SIGTSTP
 - [ ] Allow for process backgrounding